vitalets/playwright-bdd/docs/writing-steps/scoped.md

     When I click the PLAY button
 ```

-The step should have different implementation for each feature:
+The implementation of the step is different for each feature:
 ```js
 // game.steps.js
 When('I click the PLAY button', async () => {